 How To Coupon: A Beginner’s Guide to Couponing

 Never used a coupon in your life?
+Already using coupons, but want to take your couponing game to the next level?
 This beginner’s guide to couponing will teach you the basics so you can start saving money with coupons.

 Keep reading for my top tips!

 - The Sunday newspaper is a great source of coupons.
 Buy the newspaper with the largest circulation in order to get the best coupons.
 You can sometimes get them cheaper by buying a double pack.
 I find that a good rule of thumb is to purchase one newspaper per family member.

 - Ask your friends and family for coupons.
 If they get a newspaper but usually throw out the coupons, then they’ll probably be happy to give them to you.

 - Peruse the internet.
 There are many great online printable coupons to be found!
 Here is a list of legitimate printable coupon websites.

 - Check the store.
 There are many varieties of coupons that you can find in the store.
 Watch for blinking coupon dispensers, peel-off coupon pads, and peel-off coupons on product packing as you shop.